TempleDAO/temple/readme.md

 * copy hardhat factories into the dapp
 * run the dapp in dev mode

-The script also tries to group the child processes so issuing a single `SIGINT` (ctrl+c) should stop all the processes.
+The script groups the child processes so issuing a single `SIGINT` (ctrl+c) should stop all the processes.

 Requirements:
 * bash